 Whether she is hosting small dinner meetings in Thailand or handling one strategic aspect of a 1,000 person event in Paris, she sets out to provide a seamless experience for the client.

-Two months ago, Kerry gave up her apartment to live on the road.
-“Mentally,” she says, “I can do this but my body is resisting.
+Nearly a year ago, Kerry gave up her apartment to live on the road.
+“Mentally,” she says, “I can do this but my body sometimes resists.
 The best antidote to that,” Kerry continues, “can be summed up in one word: yoga.”

 Read more about Kerry’s hints on making travel easier and avoiding jet lag here.